 Originally established in 1913 as the National Quotation Bureau, the company now publishes quotes online for the over-the-counter (OTC) securities market under the name OTC Markets Group.

-The phrase pink sheet stocks refers to equities listed on OTC Markets Group’s OTCQB, OTCQX and Pink inter-dealer quotation systems.
+The phrase “pink market stocks” (pink sheets) refers to equities listed on OTC Markets Group’s OTCQB, OTCQX and Pink inter-dealer quotation systems.
 These stocks trade in the OTC market and many of them do not meet the listing requirements of major U.S. stock exchanges.

 Penny stocks are considered speculative investments by the SEC, but they can trade on securities exchanges — including foreign securities exchanges — if they meet the stock exchange’s listing requirements.

 The OTC-Link markets are divided into 3 different tiers with their own requirements.
 OTCQB stocks are only subject to the SEC reporting standards for listing, while the OTCQX stocks go through a qualitative review by the OTC Markets Group and include both transnational and domestic companies.

 Both the OTCQB and OTCQX stock issuers are subject to the reporting requirements of the Securities and Exchange Act of 1934.
 Therefore, a pink stock is not an off-brand risk.
 You’re simply investing in companies that have not debuted on exchanges like the NYSE or NASDAQ.

 In contrast, stocks in the Pink market, which include many foreign stocks, have no financial standards or reporting requirements and do not need to be registered with the SEC.
 The companies in this tier are further classified by the timeliness of their reporting to investors and have limited or no public disclosure of their financials.

 The Pink market is generally the riskiest to trade of the 3.